DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ### Install the ODM release

-> **Note**
+> **Note**:

-> If you prefer to use the NGINX Ingress Controller instead of the default AKS Load Balancer, refer to [Deploying IBM Operational Decision Manager with NGINX Ingress Controller on Azure AKS](README-NGINX.md)
+> There are three different options to expose the ODM services.
+The current tutorial uses the default AKS Load Balancer.

+> Please refer to the [beginning of this tutorial](#deploying-ibm-operational-decision-manager-on-azure-aks) to read about the other options.

 You can now install the product.
 - Get the [aks-values.yaml](./aks-values.yaml) file and replace the following keys: